Shag10/Machine-Learning/Internity_Internship/Day-11/Images/README.md

-# Images Used in implementing Image Segmentation using K-Means Clustering.
+# Images Used in implementing Image Segmentation and Dominant Color Extraction using K-Means Clustering.